cavo789/marknotes/readme.md

 ## 4. :book: Documentation

-Marknotes's documentation is available on the marknotes demo site : [https://www.marknotes.fr](https://www.marknotes.fr).
+Marknotes's documentation is available on the marknotes demo site: [https://www.marknotes.fr](https://www.marknotes.fr).
 See the marknotes entry.

-You can also find the previous documentation (for the version 1 of the tool) on the wiki here : [https://github.com/cavo789/marknotes/wiki](https://github.com/cavo789/marknotes/wiki)
+You can also find the previous documentation (for the version 1 of the tool) on the wiki here: [https://github.com/cavo789/marknotes/wiki](https://github.com/cavo789/marknotes/wiki)

 ---